builderz-io/v-alpha/README.md

 # V-Alpha-2
 Value Instrument Prototype - Version 2

-## Wiki
+## Documentation

-Please visit the Wiki to find the documentation
+Please visit the Wiki here on GitHub to find the documentation